County Buildings, Cupar: History

 For much of the 19th century the complex had been used as the local facility for dispensing justice but, following the implementation of the Local Government (Scotland) Act 1889, which established county councils in every county, it also became the offices of Fife County Council.
 After the responsibilities of the county council increased, an additional nine-bay block was erected to the east of the existing complex: it was built to a design by Thoms and Wilkie of Dundee in a similar style but without the stucco finish and was completed in 1925.

-Following the abolition of the county council, the building became the offices and meeting place of North East Fife District Council in 1975.
-However, after Fife Council became the unitary authority for the area, with its headquarters at Glenrothes, in 1996, the function of the county buildings was reduced to that of a customer service centre for the local area.
+Following the abolition of the county council in 1975, the building became the offices and meeting place of North East Fife District Council.
+The building was briefly shared with Fife Regional Council until that council moved to Fife House in Glenrothes later in 1975.
+North-East Fife District Council was abolished in 1996, when Fife Council became the unitary authority for the area, with its headquarters at Glenrothes.
+Since then, the county buildings have been Fife Council's customer service centre for the local area.

 Works of art in the county buildings include a portrait by John Shackleton of King George II, a portrait by an unknown artist of King George III and a portrait by Allan Ramsay of Queen Charlotte.
 Paintings of other nobles include a portrait by Henry Raeburn of John Hope, 4th Earl of Hopetoun, a portrait by Francis Grant of James Bruce, 8th Earl of Elgin and a portrait by David Wilkie of Thomas Erskine, 9th Earl of Kellie as well as a portrait by Sir William Llewellyn of Sir Ralph William Anstruther, 6th Baronet.